pulumi/docs/content/blog/hcl-vs-pulumi/index.md

 In contrast, Pulumi reduces the need for such redundancies by enabling more dynamic code reuse and better resource management, streamlining updates and fostering more robust and error-resistant infrastructure development.

-### Pulumi's Advantage Over Custom Tool Requirements
+### Pulumi’s Advantage Over Custom Tool Requirements

 As projects expand, managing HCL configurations becomes increasingly complex, often necessitating custom tools for efficient large-scale management.
 While HCL is adept at defining infrastructure as code, it lacks built-in features to